 What to do – compliance nuts and bolts

 Last August, an excellent article was published by Medical Economics intended to help healthcare organizations protect themselves from hefty fines and loss of credibility.
-In the report, Jeffrey Bendix, MA, explains that the changes to the Omnibus Rule last year were brought about by passage of HITECH (the Health Information Technology for Economic and Clinical Health Act of 2009), according to Robert Tennant, MA, policy chief at the MGMA-ACMPE (Medical Group Management Association-American College of Medical Practice Executives).
-That act incentivized a transition to EMR (electronic medical records), which in turn led the government to reconsider the strengths of data protections.
+In the report, Jeffrey Bendix, MA, explains that the changes to the Omnibus Rule last year were brought about by the passage of HITECH (the Health Information Technology for Economic and Clinical Health Act of 2009), according to Robert Tennant, MA, policy chief at the MGMA-ACMPE (Medical Group Management Association-American College of Medical Practice Executives).
+That act incentivized a transition to EMR (electronic medical records), which led the government to reconsider the strengths of data protection.

 Health law attorney Kenneth Rashbaum of Rashbaum Associates (New York City) told Bendix that the reason HHS is “adamant about enforcement” has to do with the specific characteristics of computer information.
 Electronic data is unlike hardcopies in two core ways: